 My personal targets: To to obtain and maintain truly normal blood sugars, I lay out my case in this post, “My Blood Sugar Targets and Why“.
-In brief bad things happen when fasting blood sugars rise above 100 mg/dl (5.5 mmol/l) therefore my targets are 60-90 mg/dl fasting, try to stay below 100 mg/dl (5.5 mmol/l) but not to exceed 120 mg/dl (6.7 mmol/l).
+In brief bad things happen when fasting blood sugars rise above 100 mg/dl (5.5 mmol/l) therefore my targets are 60-90 mg/dl fasting, try to stay below 100 mg/dl (5.5 mmol/l) during the day but not to exceed 120 mg/dl (6.7 mmol/l).

 I maintain truly normal blood sugars but NOT even I claim ‘cure’.

 b) Successfully take an Oral Glucose Tolerance Test (OGTT) consuming 75 grams of sugar and be below 200 mg/dl at one hour and below 100 mg/dl at two hours.
 If you accomplish this, then by a medical standard you will no longer be a diabetic.